jltsiren/bwt-merge/README.md

 ## Future work

+* Option to load the BWT into a single array to speed up queries.
+* New query: extract a sequence based on the lexicographic rank of a suffix.
 * Multithreaded merging of the rank array.
 * Input/output in any supported BWT format.
 * Different options for where the sequences from `input2` are inserted: